The Academy Awards are just around the corner, and there are a number of nominated films that can be great teaching tools for educators this year.

 - Teachers Guide Series: These guides, produced by the Academy of Motion Picture Arts and Sciences and Young Minds Inspired, can help you dive into the art and science of film with students.
 There are guides for animation, media literacy, and screenwriting, and they include lessons that encourage students to write creatively, think critically, and explore visual literacy.

 - Learning About Media Literacy From the Oscars: Media-literacy expert Frank W. Baker wrote this article for MiddleWeb, offering teachers practical ideas for teaching visual literacy.
-Baker also hosts a Teacher's Guide to the Academy Awards on his personal website, which features links to other useful resources, ideas for teachable Oscar moments, and links to some great film-related lesson plans.
+If you like this, you should also check out Learning More About the Movies, another MiddleWeb favorite.
+Plus, Baker also hosts a Teacher's Guide to the Academy Awards on his personal website, which features links to other useful resources, ideas for teachable Oscar moments, and links to some great film-related lesson plans.

 There are many other great film-literacy lesson plans, how-to articles, and other useful education resources on the web, too many to list.
 But here are a few more quick links to helpful sources rich with interesting content.